joet-dev/joet-dev/README.md

 ### Future Projects:
 - Girlfriend
-- I would like to explore more Python data analytics, automation, or machine learning projects.
+- I would like to explore more Python data analytics, automation, or machine learning projects. \s\s

----

 |<h3>My Technologies & Tools</h3>|
 |:-:|